-Healthy eating improves overall wellness and decreases obesity and other chronic disease risk.
-Worksites can play an important role in promoting healthy eating and making sure healthy food options are available to employees at meetings and events and in vending machines and cafeterias.
+Healthy eating improves overall wellness and decreases obesity and the risk of developing chronic diseases.
+Worksites can play an important role in promoting healthy eating and making sure healthy food options are available to employees at meetings and events, and in vending machines and cafeterias.